 don’t need to be immediate & present in that scene only.”

-Though, I only write short stories and never built much of a climax in my stories.
-After reading Ravish’s above statement and his further explanation and examples, I felt that I should also use it appropriately in my stories.
-In fact, I told some of this at a high level to my child who has started writing stories recently.
+I only write short stories and never build much of a climax in my stories.
+After reading Ravish’s above statement and further explanation and examples, I felt I should also use it appropriately in my stories.
+In fact, I told some of this at a high level to my child, who has started writing stories recently.
 Believe me or not, he is able to understand this statement with the help of the example given and trying to implement it in his writing.

-That’s the reason, why I would love to say “The Story of Story” is a bible for all aspiring writers.
-Every word and every line is a gem in this book, for aspiring writers.
-I hope you all now agree that writing a review for this book is like the biggest adventure for people like me.
+That’s the reason why I would love to say “The Story of Story” is a bible for all aspiring writers.
+Every word and every line is a gem in this book for aspiring writers.
+I hope you all now agree that writing a review for this book is the biggest adventure for people like me.

-His miscellaneous tips actually tell us what not to keep in mind while writing a story and also the pitfalls to look for while editing our own story later.
+His miscellaneous tips tell us what not to keep in mind while writing a story and the pitfalls to look for while editing our own story later.

 Before closing the review, I want to really highlight the philosophy of Ravish.
 He likes to only spread his knowledge to all and doesn’t impose any limits on that.
 One can really get a complete understanding of it through his “Uncopyright” in the book.
-How many authors will have the heart to say that you can use his hard work in any manner you might like.
+How many authors will have the heart to say you can use his hard work in any manner you like?

 About the Author: